 At the same time, the Government is conducting a second tender for a consultant to supervise the construction of this first highway segment.
 The NPC invited proposals on 15 May 2013, and they are due by the Fourth of July.
 Download the Request for Proposals here (1.4 MB, reduced resolution from 3.4 MB original.)
 After a pre-proposal conference on 27 June, NPC issued an addendum to the RfP, followed by additional clarifications a few days later.
 They issued a second addendum on 4 July 2013.

 Bids were opened in early October and are being evaluated, and we were told in mid-October to expect announcement of the result by the end of the month.

-However, appropriations for the highway were zeroed out in the 2014 State Budget proposed to Parliament at the end of October, and we wonder if the tender will be cancelled, although TimorGAP still plans to start construction in May 2014 (see above).
+However, appropriations for the highway were zeroed out in 2014 State Budget proposed that same month, and the tender was delayed, although TimorGAP still plans to start construction in May 2014 (see above).